 In clear water, use tighter vibrating and silent style crankbaits.
 These appear more natural in the water and produce more bites when bass rely more on their eyes for eating.
 When fishing in stained water, a tight vibration style with some noise is a good option.
-You may choose to use a wide wobble bait with no rattles too.
-These styles of crankbaits in stained water don’t overpower them, but do just enough extra to get noticed.
+You may choose to use a wide wobble crankbait with no rattles too.
+These styles in stained water don’t overpower the natural sounds in the water, but do just enough extra to get noticed.
 In dirty water, you should be using wide wobbling shallow square bill type crankbaits.
-Bass typically don’t live as deep in dirty water, so a good wide wobbling square bill with rattles will help you draw strikes.
+Bass typically don’t live as deep in dirty water, so a good wide wobbling square bill with rattles will help you draw strikes on crankbaits.

 Water temperature is a key ingredient to knowing whether you should use a tight vibration or a wide wobble crankbait.
-In cold water, the tight vibrating baits perform best.
+In cold water, the tight vibrating crankbaits perform best.
 In the warm waters–above 65 degrees–use your wider wobble crankbaits.
-The wide wobble crankbaits produce more bites when the fish are more active in the warmer months of the year.
-Lipless crankbaits and Jerkbaits out perform the other crankbaits in the coldest water temperatures but can still catch bass the rest of the year.
-Their tight action really helps draw strikes when things are tough.
+The wide wobble will produce more bites when the fish are more active in the warmer months of the year.
+Lipless crankbaits and jerkbaits outperform the others in the coldest water temperatures.
+Their tight action really helps draw strikes when conditions are tough.

 Crankbait fishing for bass can be really hit or miss sometimes.
 With these tips, you will be able to hit more times than you miss.
-Please leave comment below about your experience fishing crankbaits.
-I’m always trying to improve my crankbait game and your thoughts are always appreciated.
+Please leave a comment below about your experience fishing crankbaits.
+I’m always trying to improve my crankbait game and your personal experiences and thoughts are always appreciated.
 Don’t forget to subscribe to the blog for epic content to help you “Krak” some bass!